-All of the beautiful Black Coral and colored shell cabochons, inlays and beads that Maui Divers uses in our exclusive jewelry designs are created right here in our factory.
-Our skilled lapidarists select only the finest Black Coral or exotic shell pieces which are then milled and hand-finished to our exacting specifications.
+All of the beautiful Black Coral and colored shell cabochons, inlays and beads that we use in our exclusive jewelry designs are created right here in our factory.
+Our skilled lapidary team selects only the finest Black Coral or exotic shell pieces which are then milled and hand-finished to our exacting specifications.

 Once all of our cast pieces and custom lapidary items are created, they go to the Coordinating Department to be matched together, along with other raw materials such as glittering diamonds and lustrous pearls.
 The coordinating department is also responsible for testing samples of each casting that is produced by the factory, to guarantee that our gold and silver pieces have the correct amount of precious metal to be called 14-karat or Sterling Silver.